open223/models.open223.info/examples/pnnl-bdg3-2.md

 ## Contents

-This model contains a representation of the building architecture and electrical/lighting system.
+This model contains a complete representation of the building architecture and electrical/lighting system, and a partial representation of the lighting control system.

 In addition to the s223 ontology, the model uses the [Real Estate Core ontology](https://dev.realestatecore.io/ontology/) to describe space types.
 The Real Estate Core ontology is extended by defining 2 subclasses for rec:Office.
 ``` ttl